 6. The average social media specialist salary based on years of experience

 A social media specialist is generally considered an entry-level position, so the differences in salary based on experience may not be too significant.
-Zippia estimates that social media specialists can expect to earn anywhere from $35,000 to $61,000, and ZipRecruiter’s range is from $19,500 to $74,500 (the latter of which is very much on the high side).
+Zippia estimates that social media specialists can expect to earn anywhere from $38,000 to $68,000.
 Regardless, the variability is most likely due to location, industry, and company size rather than experience level.

 7. What are some other social media job titles and their salaries?